Published: July 2023 | Updated: July 2025

 nationally?

 The proportion of disease attributable to smoking (smoking attributable fraction) is calculated using a relative risk (a fraction between 0 and 1) specific to each disease, age group (35+) and sex combined with smoking prevalence calculations.
 This indicator uses updated smoking attributable fractions, based on new relative risks published in the ‘Hiding in Plain Sight‘ report by the Royal College of Physicians in 2018.
-Directly age-standardised rates (DSR) are calculated per 100,000 standardised to the European standard population. *Hospital admissions dropped across the board during the Covid-19 pandemic and so the 2020-2021 and 2021-2022 figures may have been affected.
+Directly age-standardised rates (DSR) are calculated per 100,000 standardised to the European standard population. *Admissions and mortalities where Covid-19 was recorded as the primary cause have not been included as the smoking attributable relative risk for Covid-19 has not yet been published.
 The interactive dashboard below can be used to explore the trends in smoking attributable hospital admissions and mortalities data over the recent years.
 Click on the buttons at the bottom to navigate between the different measures.

 in recent years?